 The roof thatched cottages in the village center are actually inhabited by people.
 The residents are known to be tolerant, but, don't test that.
 So, keep in mind that you cannot just go anywhere and that there are actually private areas.

 The village was created 800 years ago by manually searching for peat.
 In fact, the locals at that time dug by hand and created a complete channel system.
 In conclusion, with all this digging all islands were created.
 After that, these islands have been connected by 176 walking / cycling bridges and the current thatched houses were built on those islands.
+With all this work they created Giethoorn village.

 The 'punter' boat

 At that time, a 'punter' boat was used to transport everything.
 The 'punter' boats are among the oldest ships in existence: paintings and deeds from the sixteenth and seventeenth centuries are proof of the existence of the current form and name.
 Nowadays, these 'punter' boats are still used.
 Although, they are slowly driven away by electric-powered boats.
+You can rent a punter at Giethoorn boat rental.

 No cars in Giethoorn village